Twyford Church of England Academies Trust

 Twyford Church of England Academies Trust is a multi-academy trust based in West London and affiliated to the London Diocesan Board for Schools.
 It currently consists of four academies in the London Borough of Ealing: Twyford Church of England High School, William Perkin Church of England High School, Ada Lovelace Church of England High School and Ealing Fields High School.
-The trust received permission in October 2014 to open a fourth academy named Ada Lovelace Church of England High School.
 The trust, in partnership with the local authority, is the hub for the Ealing Teaching School Alliance (ETSA), an alliance of local schools.

 Description

 Twyford Church of England Academies Trust was set up in October 2011 in order to allow the diocese to use the strengths built up at Twyford CofE High School to be developed beyond a single school.

 The school was a larger than the average-sized secondary school with approximately 1458 pupils on roll, including 500 pupils in the sixth form.
 It was significantly oversubscribed with over 600 applications in 2013 for 190 places.
 It has specialist status in music and modern foreign languages; 150 places are offered to foundation (Christian) applicants, 30 to applicants who satisfied the criteria for world faith and ten places were offered to students with an aptitude for music.

 The inaugural Executive Head Teacher was Dame Alice Hudson.
 Hudson was made a Dame Commander of the Order of the British Empire (DBE) in the Queen's 2016 90th Birthday Honours for services to Education and received special mention in the official Cabinet Office press release; the citation for her award recognised her consistent work to improve educational standards in a career spanning over 30 years.

 The London Diocesan Board for Schools, used the Trust and the free school initiative to fund a new school.
 The William Perkin Church of England High School opened in September 2013 with places for 1400 pupils.